top of page

 CONCLUSION

 Productivity strategies are useful to an extent.
-There is even well-meaning sentiment behind most of them.
-However, in my opinion, productivity mantras and expectations can harm people (and have harmed me on the days when I don't feel like I'm 'getting anything done').
+There is even well-meaning sentiment behind many of them.
+However, in my opinion, productivity mantras and expectations can harm people, and they have harmed me on the days when I don't feel like I'm 'getting anything done'.

 BEFORE YOU GO…